 Take stock of your latest campaign’s successes.

 It’s also important to start planning your next capital campaign as early as possible.
 By evaluating your latest campaign’s successes and using them as an indication of how future campaigns can perform, you can start preparing for your next feasibility study and begin your planning phase.
+Checkout these additional capital campaign best practices!

 Examples of Nonprofit Capital Campaigns